I'm being cared for by: Fort Collins Cat Rescue & Spay/Neuter Clinic

-I am already spayed, housetrained, up to date with shots, not good with kids, not good with dogs, and good with cats.
+I am already spayed, up to date with shots, not good with dogs, and not good with cats.

 Our organization's goal is to do everything in our power to prevent euthanasia due to 'homelessness'.

 Our shelter is open Monday thru Friday from 10am - 6pm and Saturday & Sunday from 10am - 5pm.

 We are located on the southwest corner of Mulberry and Timberline on the frontage road.

 Our Adoption Process...